 Thought to have been commissioned in the 1070s by William's half brother, Bishop Odo, the Bayeux Tapestry is a 70m-long embroidered cloth and vital historical source.

-Click through the following selected scenes to remind yourself of key events of the battle.
+Click or tap through the following selected scenes to remind yourself of key events of the battle.

 INTERACTIVE: Breaking with the past

 Though many Anglo-Saxons initially resisted their new occupiers, the Norman conquest brought about one of the fastest, most brutal and pervasive transformations in English history.